8. Sincerity, self-support, and sowing the seed

 Has anybody else in Italy made progress toward self-support?

-The Seventh-Day Adventists place a heavy emphasis on tithing, so they are close to total self-support.
-The Apostolic Church is now close to its goal of self-support as are the Assemblies of God.
+The Seventh-Day Adventists heavily emphasize tithing, so they are close to total self-support.
+The Apostolic Church is now close to its goal of self-support, as are the Assemblies of God.
 Others, however, are making less progress toward this goal.
 We're probably kind of in the middle of the pack as far as self-support is concerned.

 Why don't you attempt to convert some of those rich Italians?
 They could help finance the work.